yisiox/dry-feet-backend/README.md

 # Dry Feet Backend

 This is the backend for the [Dry Feet project](https://github.com/ryanozx/dry-feet) written using Flask.

 ## Quick Start

-First, ensure that you have installed Flask and PyYAML.
+First, ensure that you have installed Flask, Flask-Cors, and PyYAML.

 ```
 pip install flask
+pip install flask-cors
 pip install pyyaml
 ```